zekphos/advancing-vto/index.md

 ## Academic Purpose

 <div style="text-align: justify; text-justify: inter-word;">
-This work was conducted solely for academic and research purposes as part of a university capstone project.
+<p>This work was conducted solely for academic and research purposes as part of a university capstone project.
 The implementations and adaptations presented here aim to explore and advance virtual try-on technology from an educational perspective, contributing to the academic discourse in this field.
 Neither implementation is intended for commercial deployment, and both serve primarily as technical demonstrations of what's possible within the current technological framework.
 Our goal is to share knowledge, foster further research, and provide learning opportunities for students and researchers interested in computer vision, machine learning, and fashion technology applications.

 </div>